2026 Poetry Out Loud Contest

 Who Can Participate?

 Any school or homeschool group in Mississippi that teaches students in grades 9 – 12 can register to participate in Poetry Out Loud.
-Public, private, parochial, alternative, independent, and Christian schools — as well as homeschool groups or organizations and school-sponsored afterschool programs — are encouraged to participate.
-Individual students, individual homeschools, and community groups or programs (clubs, Centers, etc.) cannot register to participate but are welcome to use Poetry Out Loud as an activity.
+Public, private, parochial, alternative, independent, and Christian schools — as well as homeschool groups — are encouraged to participate.
+Non-school organizations, such as after-school clubs, libraries, or non-profit organizations, may also choose to run Poetry Out Loud.
+Students may only compete in one stream—either with their school or an organization.
+Students unable to participate at their school or local organization should contact their state Poetry Out Loud coordinator to discuss other opportunities for inclusion in the state’s official competition.

 Past Winners